Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 <BR>

 Unlike many logic puzzles, Takuzu has very limited options.
 Each cell can be a `0` or a `1`.
-Solving a Takuzu is still plenty challenging, but the limited cell options might make it a bit easier to focus on problem-space reduction and setting up Algorithm X.
+Solving a Takuzu is still plenty challenging, but the limited cell options make it a bit easier to focus on problem-space reduction and setting up Algorithm X.

 # Algorithm X Setup